penninesoaringclub/newsletter/content/posts/2024-05/index.md

 ![](safety1.jpg)

-As April passed by rapidly, fortunately there has been no serious accidents to report, however several incidents occurred.
+As April passed by rapidly, fortunately there have been no serious accidents to report, however several incidents occurred.
 Are these avoidable?
 Perhaps, though human error is a part of life and the learning curve.
 Our focus on the strong spring conditions, mixed with the intense passion to paraglide and hang glide takes over our senses.

 It’s exciting to see several Pennine pilots flying new wings this season.
 Good decision making on favorable weather condition days, followed by reports of successful test flights gives confidence in manufacturing advances and production quality.
 Safety on the B class wings is extremely impressive with no compromise on performance.

 The local hills have been a busy place for low airtime and experienced pilots, all looking out for each other, coaching and sharing advice.
 This creates a safe friendly club environment we can be proud of.
 The flying season is now well underway, so staying vigilant is a priority especially with the strong spring conditions many of us have experienced.
 On thermic days, keeping an amount of separation from the hill gives you more time, options and a safety buffer should you get a collapse or unstable flight characteristics.
 Bullet thermals that form on the hillside rise very rapidly.

-Reverting back to Jocky Sanderson’s club night presentation, with the emphasis of fast well timed inputs.
+Reverting back to Jocky Sanderson’s club night presentation, with the emphasis on fast well timed inputs.
 Controlling the wing stability above, and using the brakes in a fluid smooth manner utilizes active flying to suit the conditions.

 ### Incident Reports

 #### Checking emergency parachute pins & plastic retaining rods

-Incident - On landing fellow pilots noticed the harness reserve opening compartment is fully open, with the loop retaining rods not in situ.
-The deployment handle is still in the correct position, attached with the Velcro/hook & loop setup that is standard on many harness brands.
+On landing fellow pilots noticed the harness reserve opening compartment was fully open, with the loop retaining rods not in situ.
+The deployment handle was still in the correct position, attached with the Velcro/hook & loop setup that is standard on many harness brands.

 ![](chutecollage.jpg)